|Initial Consultation, by Phone or Virtual|

 Professionally, I’ve learned what my father always taught me about running his own business – never work for anyone else and try to do it your way if you can.

 I have been Board Certified in Family Law by the Texas Board of Legal Specialization since 2015.
-I am rated 10.0 Superb by Avvo.com and have hundreds of five-star reviews across Google and Avvo.
-I have been selected as a Rising Star by Texas SuperLawyers every year since 2017, and in 2020 I was named one of the Top 100 Up and Coming by SuperLawyers.
+I am rated 10.0 Superb by Avvo.com and have hundreds of five-star reviews across Google and AVVO.
+I have been selected as a Rising Star by Texas SuperLawyers every year since 2017, and in 2020 and 2021 I have been named one of the Top 100 Up and Coming by SuperLawyers.
 I am frequently asked to serve as a guest speaker on various family law and litigation matters, focusing on trial work and jury trials.
 I try more cases each year to judges, arbitrators, and juries than a vast majority of my peers, and with our team, we do it differently, and we do it better.

 Connect with Jake